zsoltherpai/feather/README.md

 performance-test module for details

 Note: not to downplay the mighty Guice at all, Guice has a much wider array of features.

-#####How it works#####
-Feather is based on efficient use of reflection to instantiate dependencies.
-No code generating, classpath scanning, proxying or anything costly involved.

 #####Usage - code examples#####
 ######Create Feather (the injector)######